 False distress or emergency messages.

 your truck, it IS NOT in a "ship".
 If your

-truck was designed to be driven on land, not water, so it
+truck was designed to be driven on land, not water,

 Therefore, having the marine handie talkie is ILLEGAL!

 (3) No one will ever know...really?
 Get on the